uncle-barchen/ruqmoi/ruqmoi.md

 <div style="page-break-after: always"></div>

+**Journeying in Non-Ordinary Reality with the Aid of Cannabis**

+Fox says the first thing to know about this is...
+551
+ΔΡΕΠΑΝΟΝ
+▲ΟΥΡΑΝΟΣ :: ΓΑΙΑ▼
+ΔΡΕΠΑΝΟΝ = A scythe, curved sword, or pruning knife.
+I Ching: 111:000 12.
+Stagnation / Standstill
+judgment: Self-serving people cannot help you keep going.
+The great departs; the small approaches.
+image: Fall back on your inner worth to escape difficulties.
+Don't accept revenue.
+alchemy: VI.
+The Primal Ones - C=3/7 (equivalent to 4.
+Audit/ACK)
+Tarot: King ♦/Pentacles
+upright: leadership, security, discipline, abundance, prosperity
+reversed: greed, stubborn, indulgence, sensuality
+Rune: ᚢ Uruz/Urus
+poem: "Urus is an unkempt beast; by his horn is strength increased."
+keywords: strength, might, courage, fierceness
+The Wanderer's Oracle: Heaven ‖ Earth
+situation: The Wanderer makes camp as heaven descends to earth and twilight fades into night.
+admonition: Do not fear the cold and dark, nor the creatures that roam the night.
+Make your encampment as safe as you can and face the challenges of this time.

+We quoted all this because this is a complex subject and many aspects of the right relation between the Conscious (Heaven) and Unconscious (Earth) Minds come into play when you want to use Cannabis to aid you in your journeys into Non-Ordinary Reality.
+Actually, our use of the word/metaphor "play" is significant-- the foremost thing to know is that the journey must be undertaken as a sort of play.
+Not entirely, as children's play, but also as serious game play as adults do.
+And at least a little bit in the sense of a drama performed for an audience, as well.

+Overall, though, what Cannabis is able to add to your Journeying practice is a "thinning of the veil" between you and your Spirit Guide.
+Apparently, it does this primarily by subduing the executive function, or perhaps by turning off or toning down some of the "motivating" mind (see [`ΥΔΡΑ](#υδρα)).
+Probably a bit of both.

+Fox uses this time to whisper things in Bärchen's ear MORE LOUDLY THAN SHE USUALLY CAN.
+(Yes, she shouted this time.)
+It also makes it easier for her to display imagery on his mind's eye.
+That's how it works for us.

+But we can't seriously recommend its use except in instances of Journeying.
+And we're not saying that to be politically correct and "just say no to drugs".
+The War on Drugs is actually a culture war conducted by the haves on the have nots.
+But, really, what is the point of getting drunk or stoned anyway?
+Okay, some of y'all need a release from time to time.
+No worries, man.
+(And yes, I do make Bärchen laugh, a lot, so okay, we get it and can see why a chill out session is a good thing now and then.)

+That said, we recommend learning the basics of your Journeying method and then experimenting with Cannabis to see how, or even if, it effects your work.
+If you can see what we mean by the "thinning of the veil", then you're on your way to learning how to use it in your own practice.

+Oh! right...no, there is no magic herb that will deliver what you want on a silver platter.
+Just allow this thinning of the veil to deepen and change your practice of Journeying, as you do the work.

 #### [Hyperborea Revisited](#table-of-contents)

 Coming back full-circle to the Hyperboreans, we think they represent the Ancient Greeks' notion of what we